Adaptation to climate change

 Citizens will be invited to express their views on the actions planned in the priority areas.

-The public consultation will take place on Thursday, February 5, 2026, at 7 p.m., at the Multi-purpose Centre (81 Hooper Street).
+The public consultation took place on Thursday, February 5, 2026, at 7 p.m., at the Multi-purpose Center (81 Hooper Street).

 4) Planning of work on the sites concerned (to be determined)

-Following the consultation, City teams will develop plans and specifications for the implementation of the selected developments at the sites concerned and plan the work.
+Once the consultation process is complete, City teams will develop plans and specifications for the selected developments at the sites concerned and plan the work.
 At this stage, it will be possible to submit a new grant application under part 2 of the Oasis program to finance the implementation of the developments.
 The projects will be carried out according to established priorities, budgets, and available resources.

 5) Development of a maintenance plan (to be determined)

-The final step is to develop a maintenance plan for the new infrastructure.
-Again, the City may apply for a grant under part 3 of the Oasis program.
+The final step will be to develop a maintenance plan for the new infrastructure.
+Here again, the City may apply for a grant under part 3 of the Oasis program.

 Tell us what you think